 Adoptions in North Carolina:

-If you are adopting domestically and live in North Carolina, we will partner with your placing agency to provide domestic adoption home study and post adoption services.
+If you are adopting domestically and live in North Carolina, we will partner with your placing agency or attorney to provide domestic adoption home study and post adoption services.

 Post Adoption Services in North Carolina: